donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 On the other hand, it’d have to be acknowledged that certain features available today on Windows are not available on macOS for other reasons, which have more to do with the dynamics of staffing and resources.
 Given the extent of the knowledgebase within an organization on Windows, it’s understandable when we see an innovative feature emerge for Windows but then don’t immediately see the equivalent for macOS or even Linux.
 That, in part, relates to the availability of talent, the depth of experience internal to the organization and therefore, the extent to which it can innovate on other endpoint platforms.

 Of course, market-share is a factor too that gets reflected in the allocation of resources with Windows still dominating with ~70-80% of the desktop/laptop market and macOS having somewhere between 7.5-20% (depending in which stats you look at – see references below).
-If you project relative revenue earnings and in turn, engineering funding by this sort of distribution, then you can begin to understand why it becomes a challenge to achieve ‘partity’.
+If you project relative revenue earnings and in turn, engineering funding by this sort of distribution, then you can begin to understand why it becomes a challenge to achieve ‘parity’.
 The smaller, less-resourced teams cannot achieve the same delivery velocity.

 ### Organizational Evolution
-Another factor that affects organisational structure is the evolution of engineering organizations over time.
+Another factor that affects organizational structure is the evolution of engineering organizations over time.
 Unlike products originally intended to sell across platforms from the get-go, security solutions have historically tended to start with Windows, then get replicated on macOS or other platforms.
 I say ‘replicated’ because the evolution of those organizational structures practically prohibits porting code across platforms.

-For example, if an engineering team starts a project intially targeting the Windows platform then, even if they’re using a programming language that lends itself to portability (e.g. C/C++), unless there is an overarching design philosophy to produce portable code, it’s quite difficult to develop code and libraries that don’t just become ‘polluted’ with OS specific constructs.
+For example, if an engineering team starts a project initially targeting the Windows platform then, even if they’re using a programming language that lends itself to portability (e.g. C/C++), unless there is an overarching design philosophy to produce portable code, it’s quite difficult to develop code and libraries that don’t just become ‘polluted’ with OS specific constructs.
 By and large, compiler vendors are the same entity as the OS vendors and they seem to do their best to lock you in to developing for their platform.
 You have to work pretty hard and take certain measures to ensure your C/C++ code, their dependencies and your build system are cross-platform compatible.
 You may have to pass up on using platform specific features.

 Given where many AV companies have come from, it’s practically impossible to retrospectively adapt their solutions stacks to be portable.
 I should clarify that the context here relates to all the code that ‘could’ be common across platforms.
 For the most part, this is everything other than the ‘business logic’ of protection itself because, as we’ve discussed, that’s more often tied to the underlying OS.
 So, we’re talking about pretty much everything else, which might be categorized as supporting services (e.g. telemetry, logging, licensing, policy enforcement, version control, content updates, etc.).